Program Details

 CMGT 4861

-Construction Project Management Capstone: Using a local project for a community group in need, CM students organize yourself as a company, preparing a schematic design (in metric), a cost estimate in colones, a construction schedule, construction work plan, a comprehensive written proposal in English and Spanish, and an oral presentation to the Board of the client site, preferably in Spanish.
+Construction Project Management Capstone: Using a local project for a community group in need, you and your CM classmates will organize yourselves as a company, preparing a schematic design (in metric), a cost estimate in colones, a construction schedule, a construction work plan, a comprehensive written proposal in English and Spanish, and an oral presentation to the Board of the client site, preferably in Spanish.

 HSM 4193

-Health Services Management Directed Study: Project developed around the study abroad location.
-Topic arranged with and supervised by a Health Services Management faculty member.
-You must be admitted to HSM major, minor, or certificate, and have department consent.
+Healthcare Management Directed Study: Project developed around the study abroad location.
+Topic arranged with and supervised by a Healthcare Management faculty member.
+You must be admitted to an HSM major, minor, or certificate, and have department consent.

 IBH 6910